 I read this one years ago, but after finishing it, I pretty much went through every book Carl Hiaasen has written.
 He quickly became one of my favorite authors and one of the few whose physical copies I’ve kept.
 I should also mention that after finishing all of Carl’s books, I found another author very similar in style, Christopher Moore.
 He’s another favorite when it comes to laughing while reading.

 “Sick Puppy” follows a young man named Twilly who finds a litterbug, Stoat, and wants to teach him some manners about respecting the environment.
 Twilly’s methods are pretty wild, and although some of his attempts might not send the clearest message, they certainly make for an entertaining story.
-If Twilly had just yelled at the guy, we wouldn’t have this great book, would we?
+If Twilly had just confronted the guy directly, we wouldn’t have this great book, would we?

 As if being a litterbug wasn’t enough, Stoat is also the kind of person willing to destroy the environment and wildlife to get the job done for his clients.
-He’s definitely not a nice guy.
-As Twilly discovers more about him, things get even crazier.
-I mean really crazy!
+He’s definitely not a likable character.
+As Twilly discovers more about him, things get even more outrageous.
+Really outrageous!

 This book also features one of my favorite Hiaasen characters, Skink.
 Skink might be my number one Carl Hiaasen character.
-He’s amazing—kind of like Twilly but on another level.
+He’s amazing, kind of like Twilly but on a whole other level.

 Leave a Reply